 It is perfect for those who may want to take a leisurely ride during a lunch break at work.

 Folding bikes are a great investment for travelers who want to keep their bicycle with them at all times.
 They can be easily compacted and toted around in an RV, making it perfect for enjoying a ride during a vacation—without taking up a lot of space.

 Folding bicycles are great for storing in small homes or apartments, and can easily be carried onto airplanes or buses.

 A major benefit regarding folding bicycles is that they do not require traditional car racks during travel, saving you time and money when using your bicycle on the go.
 The portability helps bikers avoid theft issues that traditional bikes have to worry about.

 Folding bicycles are offered in a variety of sizes and designs.
 They are generally made for small to medium built riders as their lightweight frames cannot easily support a larger individual.
-However, some manufacturers do produce frames for larger riders, though these bikes are typically custom made.

 Fitting For Your Size And Weight